KooroshRZ/CTF-Writeups/XeroCTF2022-Teaser/rsa/index.md

 ((m1.m2) ** e) % n = c1.c2
 ```

-Here is the scenario we will use
+Here is the scenario we will use according to this [link](https://crypto.stackexchange.com/questions/2323/how-does-a-chosen-plaintext-attack-on-rsa-work)
 0. We have `c1` which is encrypted flag and we want to compute `m1` which is flag
 1. We will encrypt a `\x02` message with decimal value of `2` and get `c2`
 2. multiply `c1` with `c2` modulus `n` and get `c1.c2 % n`